ONSgeo/Area_Classification/docs/specifications/Downloading_data.md

 ## 3.0 Assumptions and requirements
 ### 3.1 Assumptions <br>
+Data Format Consistency:<br>
+The structure of the data and metadata (e.g., column names, table layout) on the NOMIS and NISRA website remains consistent and matches the parsing logic in the script.

 File Naming Conventions:<br>
 The script relies on specific naming conventions for downloaded files (e.g., *-ltla.csv for EW census downloads).

+Manual downloads:<br>
+The files requiring manual download listed in the main Readme have been downloaded before running the main pipeline.

 ### 3.2 Requirements <br>
 Output Directory Structure:<br>